guillemcanal/docker-vnc/README.md

 | `HEIGHT`       | The screen height in pixels   | `800`         |
 | `REFRESH_RATE` | The screen refresh rate in Hz | `60`          |

 #### HiDPI on a retina display

 Running Docker GUI applications on MacOS which look nice and crisp on retina display and that fell right proven challenging.

 To be documented...

+## Customization

+This project come with a [default theme](https://github.com/nana-4/materia-theme) and support colored emoji, it may not be suitable to you.

+For now, it's not customizable, but it MAY be in the future.